palssonc/palsson-research-gatsby/src/content/pages/about.md

 <h3 style="color: #000000; font-variant: small-caps;">Publications</h3>
 </center>
 &nbsp;

+<a href="/assets/Palsson Refugee Camps.pdf">The Forces of Path Dependence: Haiti's Refugee Camps, 1937–2009.</a>  <em>Explorations in Economic History</em>, forthcoming

+<ul><em>tl;dr:</em> Even though they were free to migrate, refugees in Haitian camps chose to stay because of access to public land and social networks.</ul>

 <a href="/assets/Palsson State Capacity 2022.pdf">State Capacity, Property Rights, and External Revenues: Haiti, 1932–1949</a> <em>Journal of Economic History</em>, forthcoming